WiIIiam278/HuskTowns/docs/Getting-Started.md

 Admin claims have their own special set of town rules, which administrators can configure in the `rules.yml` file.

 ## 4.9 Unclaimable worlds
 If you are an administrator, you can define "unclaimable worlds" in the server config.yml file, which will prevent users from claiming land in those worlds.
-By default, the `world_nether` and `world_the_end` worlds are unclaimable worlds, meaning players cannot make town claims in those dimensions.
+By default, the `world_nether` and `world_the_end` worlds are unclaimable worlds, meaning players can't make town claims in those dimensions.

 Unclaimable worlds have their own special set of town rules, which administrators can configure in the `rules.yml` file.